 - Other syndromes with typical absence seizures, such as juvenile absence epilepsy and juvenile myoclonic epilepsy, may continue for the rest of the child’s life, although in 80% to 90% of cases the seizures can be controlled with medication.

 - The prognosis for atypical absence seizures also depends on the underlying disorder.
-In Lennox-Gastaut syndrome, for instance, it is difficult to control the seizures, and mental disability is common.
+In Lennox-Gastaut syndrome, for instance, it is difficult to control the seizures, and intellectual disability is common.